-Planning Application Fees

-Land Registry Fees

-MV Inspection Fees & Driving

-Fees of Court
+Planning Application Fees Land Registry Fees MV Inspection Fees & Driving Fees of Court Disinsection Fees Mail Terminal Credits When payment is due.

-Disinsection Fees

-Mail Terminal Credits

-Law School Fees

 Upon planning approval.
 Upon initial application and three yearly renewal (when renewed).
 Upon application.

 On delivery of service.
 On delivery of service.
 On delivery of service.
+On delivery of service.

 Upon issue of quarterly invoice.

-When due: exam fees and tuition

-fees (3rd term and 1st week of
+When due: exam fees and tuition fees (3rd term and 1st week of attendance.